nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * Grow ntpd/work_thread.c arrays as needed.
 * Add DEBUG_* variants of ntp_assert.h macros which compile away using ./configure --disable-debugging.
 * Return to a single autoreconf invocation in ./bootstrap script.
-* Fix warnings seen on FreeBSD 9.
 * crypto group changes from Dave Mills.
 * Lose the RANGEGATE check in PPS, from Dave Mills.
 * added timespecops.{c,h} and tievalops.{c.h} to libntp and include added tspecops.cpp to tests/libntp
-* Correct msyslog.c build break on Solaris 2.9 from #ifdef/#if mixup.
-* Fix check for -lipv6 on HP-UX 11.
-* Fix for openssl pkg-config detection eval failure.
 * Add erealloc_zero(), refactor estrdup(), emalloc(), emalloc_zero() to separate tracking callsite file/line from using debug MS C runtime, and to reduce code duplication.
-* Default to silent make rules, override with make V=1 or ./configure --disable-silent-rules.
-* Correct --with-openssl-incdir defaulting with pkg-config.
-* Correct ./build on systems without gtest available.
 * Begin moving some of the low-level socket stuff to libntp.
-* Use make V=0 in build script to increase signal/noise ratio.
-* Default --with-openssl-libdir and --with-openssl-incdir to the values from pkg-config, falling back on our usual search paths if pkg-config is not available or does not have openssl.pc on PKG_CONFIG_PATH.
-* Change refclock_open() to return -1 on failure like open().
-* Update all refclock_open() callers to check for fd <= 0 indicating failure, so they work with older and newer refclock_open() and can easily backport.
-* make V=0 and configure --enable-silent-rules supported.
 * Remove nearly all strcpy() and most strcat() from NTP distribution.
   - One major pocket remains in ntp_crypto.c.  libopts & libisc also have (safe) uses of strcpy() and strcat() remaining.
 * Autokey multiple identity group improvements from Dave Mills.
-* refclock_acts.c updates from Dave Mills.
 * from 4.2.6p3: Update genCommitLog for the bk-5 release.
 * from 4.2.6p3: Update bk triggers for the bk-5 release.
 * Support for multiple Autokey identity groups from Dave Mills.